anishathalye/parfait-hsm/README.md

 This repository contains / links to three parts: verification of IPR theory, verification of software, and verification of hardware.

+Note: this repository is currently being refactored to split out the software verification framework into https://github.com/anishathalye/starling, merge Knox2 with the main Knox release at https://github.com/anishathalye/knox, and have a Docker image and nicer build scripts for the verified HSMs in this repo.
+If you're planning to write code on top of this research (as others have done on top of Knox 1.0), we suggest you contact Anish (aathalye@mit.edu) to check in on the status of this refactor.

 ## Virtual Machine

 For easier setup, you can use the provided virtual machine: [x.anish.io/parfait-vm.tar.gz](https://x.anish.io/parfait-vm.tar.gz).
 The VM already has all dependencies and tools installed.
 We provide a `.qcow2` image (for a Debian 12 machine), along with a `.xml` file you can [use with libvirt](https://chatgpt.com/share/06960c56-0232-4973-95ce-f59a0b08d548).
 If you would like to use SSH to connect to this machine, it has sshd running.
 The user account is `parfait` and the password is `parfait`.
 We've already cloned this repository, in `~/src/parfait-hsm`.